 Why Do Babies Roll Their Eyes While Sleeping?

 Eye rolling tends to happen during the transitional time between sleep and wakefulness.
-You may often notice eye-rolling when your baby falls asleep or while breastfeeding.
-It can be slow, repeated opening and closing of the eyes.
+You may often notice eye-rolling when they fall asleep or while breastfeeding.
+It can be slow, repeated opening and closing, or blinking of the eyes.
 While breastfeeding does not cause eye-rolling in babies, most moms often observe their little ones close their eyes during nursing sessions.

-Neurological disorders, head injuries, hypoglycemia (low blood sugar), fever, etc. may cause seizure-related eye-rolling in many babies.
+Neurological disorders, head injuries, hypoglycemiaiXA condition where the blood sugar level in the body is below the normal range (low blood sugar), fever, etc. may cause seizure-related eye-rolling in many babies.
 Younger babies may roll their eyes since they have poor eye muscle control and developing brain functions.
-Whereas, it couldbe more likely due to pathology in a ten-month-old baby who has developed reasonable control over the eye muscles.
+Whereas, it could be more likely due to pathology in a ten-month-old baby who has developed reasonable control over the eye muscles.

 Warning Signs And Symptoms In A Baby Rolling Eyes